Causes of the Cold War Timeline

 Korea Divided at 38th Parallel

-The "Big Three" allied leaders—American president Franklin Roosevelt, Soviet leader Josef Stalin, and British Prime Minister Winston Churchill—meet at the Yalta Conference to make arrangements for the postwar world order.
+The "Big Three" allied leaders—United States President Franklin Roosevelt, Soviet leader Joseph Stalin, and British Prime Minister Winston Churchill—meet at the Yalta Conference to make arrangements for the postwar world order.
 Their contradictory agreements include a declaration to respect democracy throughout Europe, but also the recognition of a de facto Soviet sphere of influence in Eastern Europe.
-At Yalta the Allies also finalize plans to divide Germany into separate zones of occupation.
+At Yalta, the Allies also finalize plans to divide Germany into separate zones of occupation.

 United Nations Founded in San Francisco